What is a hero image?

 By continuously testing different images you can improve your conversion rates and website experience over time.

+Are you ready to get started?
 Some ideas for optimizing hero images include:

 - Still image vs. moving image: There could be value in discovering whether users find your visuals engaging, aesthetically pleasing, or informative, or if they find them distracting.
 Testing a still graphic against a moving graphic, such as a .gif or HTML5 visual could provide insights into your users' preferences.